netlify/next-runtime/CONTRIBUTING.md

 Before working on an issue, ask to be assigned to it.
 This makes it clear to other potential contributors that someone is working on the issue.

-When creating a PR, please fill out the template to the best of your abilities.
-Do not delete it.
-The information in the template helps maintainers review your pull request.
+When creating a PR, please use the template.
+The information in the template helps maintainers review your pull request.```

 This project was made with ❤️.
 The simplest way to give back is by starring and sharing it online.